Dronningruta Hiking Trail

 The trail begins about 500 meters from the grounds of Gunnartangen Rorbuferie.

 Your hike can start from either Nyksund or Stø, although the most popular village to start from is Stø.
+Wherever you start, it is recommended to hike along the coast towards Nyksund and along the mountain path towards Stø.
 Overall, the trail is very well marked with DNT’s red letter “T” signposts along the trail.

 Most of the trail is made out of packed soil, rock, and stones.
 The trail along the shoreline is made of grass and packed soil cover, especially in areas that are often wet.
 Where the mountain gets very steep, there are ropes to help guide you along.